-Yesterday I explained how some women are becoming so disillusioned with life in the 21st century that they leaving the workforce and becoming traditional housewives.
+Yesterday I explained how some women are becoming so disillusioned with life in the 21st century that they are leaving the workforce and becoming traditional housewives.
 In some cases, it is the man who becomes the homemaker but the vast majority of the time it is the woman.
 I talked about the impetus for this trend as well as why it is dangerous for women's rights if we go backward and embrace traditional gender roles.
 Today I begin parsing out exactly what we are nostalgic for and how we can recapture it without women losing the right to vote or own property.

 How we can bring it back today: Avoid big box stores and shop at independent businesses and farmers' markets whenever possible.
 Before supermarkets and other chains took over, and town centres became vacant, shoppers walked to the green grocer, the butcher, the baker, the florist, the dry goods store, the milliner, the dressmaker, the tailor, etc. Each merchant knew his or her business, and shop assistants were taught it before they were allowed to interact with customers.